 Potassium Iodate and its Significance on Radiation Protection

-With all of the above mentioned, this could conclude that Potassium Iodate is significantly important for Radiation Protection.
+With all of the above mentioned, it could be concluded that potassium iodate is significantly important for radiation protection.